gavlig/svincraft/README.md

 `cargo run -r`

 ## Controls
-- WASD for movement
+- `WASD` - player movement
-- Shift - sprint
+- `Shift` - sprint
-- Ctrl - duck
+- `Ctrl` - duck
-- Space - jump
+- `Space` - jump
-- Mouse Left Click (aiming at resource or non selectable entity) - initiate drilling
+- `Mouse Left Click (aiming at resource or non selectable entity)` - initiate drilling
-- Mouse Left Click (aiming at selectable entity) - select entity (currently only npc or base building)
+- `Mouse Left Click (aiming at selectable entity)` - select entity (currently only npc or base building)
-- Mouse Right Click - give command to selected entity. (currentl onlyy move/mine resources for npc)
+- `Mouse Right Click` - give command to selected entity. (currentl onlyy move/mine resources for npc)
-- Shift + o - switch to pan-orbit camera for more rts-like overview
+- `Shift` + `o` - switch to pan-orbit camera for more rts-like overview
-- Numpad `+` - spawn npc at base building if player is looking at one
+- `Numpad +` - spawn npc at base building if player is looking at one
-- Numpad `*` - spawn stresstest batch with 20 bases and 8 npcs at each base that will instantly start mining resources
+- `Numpad *` - spawn stresstest batch with 20 bases and 8 npcs at each base that will instantly start mining resources

 ## Bevy plugins used
 - bevy_rapier3d for all in-game physics (https://github.com/dimforge/bevy_rapier)